Reading Program For Dyslexia

 To be effective, your child has to stay with the routine.
 Therefore, the exercise design has to be all about student engagement.
 Our dyslexia programs have a computer game feel, with reward sounds and counters that hold student attention and interest in every session.

-As per the chart, elementary-age students typically need more time in the foundational programs, Language v2 and Language to Reading v2 than older children.
+As per the chart, elementary-age students typically need more time in the foundational programs, Language v2/ Foundations I and Language to Reading v2/ Foundations II than older children.
 Many dyslexic children will have time to complete at least one age-appropriate reading series program.

 This break-down of time will serve your purpose.
 The reading series is mainly about reading acceleration.
 The more critical metric is making reading easier, and this we hope to accomplish in the first few months in the cognitive series.
 As long as your child leaves us reading more willingly, the extra daily practice will gradually build these reading-specific skills.
 None of this will happen however if your child does not read regularly.
 So that has to be priority number one.